-The Kia Stinger is Kia's first sports car, and it comes with more than enough power, size and grace to dispatch competition like the Honda Civic Type R - see how with the model comparison page we've provided.
+The Kia Stinger is Kia's first sports car, and it comes with more than enough power, size and grace to dispatch competition like the Honda Civic Type R - see how with the model comparison page we've provided below.

 Kia's small SUV easily tops Honda's offering in the same class with its combo of power, cargo room and tech features like UVO eServices.
-Come see for yourself why the Kia Sportage is so well-respected and continues to find new fans more than 20 years after first seeing release.
+Come see for yourself why the Kia Sportage is so well-respected and continues to find new fans every year.

 If you want power, handling, or room for the family, the Kia Sorento has everything you need and more.
-With an award-winning impact-resistant frame and options aplenty, this rugged off-road champion also saves you money on paved streets.
-And the towing and cargo features are excellent for a midsize SUV.
+With an award-winning, impact-resistant frame and options aplenty, this rugged off-road champion also saves you money on paved streets.

-What more can be said that Cars.com ("Ultimate Minivan" award) and KBB.com (16 Best Family Cars of 2016) haven't already about the Kia Sedona?
-Try this – this stylish minivan is as sturdy on the outside (IIHS Top Safety Pick) as it is calming on the inside, thanks to lounge seating and available heated seats.
+Having won the Cars.com "Ultimate Minivan" and KBB.com 16 Best Family Cars of 2016 awards, what else could be said about the Kia Sedona?
+Try this – this IIHS Top Safety Pick is as sturdy on the outside as it is comfortable on the inside.

 The Kia Optima Hybrid combines the looks and elegance of a sport sedan with an eco-friendly reduced-emissions powertrain.
 Take a seat and see that the Optima Hybrid is much more than an ordinary hybrid.

 The Kia Cadenza is a flagship sedan with entry-luxury proportions.
-Comparing it to a well-outfitted version of Honda's mid-size sedan makes sense as they are two options drivers have for comfort and performance.
+Comparing it to a well-outfitted version of Honda's mid-size sedan makes sense as they are two options drivers have that deliver plenty of comfort and performance.